The Future University (Sudan): From CMC to FU

 It was eventually approved in 2010.
-On the morning of the day after the approval, many of the students reported that they were surprised when they came in the college; because they saw the new sign at the forefront of the buildings saying “Future University” instead of the old “Computer Man College.”
-On that day, a camel and a number of sheep were sacrificed (i.e. slaughtered) inside the campus, and their meat was given away as charity (Karāma) for the poor and other people in the shape of a good-deed attempt to thank the grace of God that the college has been upgraded.
+On the morning of the day after the approval, many of the students reported that they were surprised when they came to the college because they saw the new sign at the forefront of the buildings saying “Future University” instead of the old “Computer Man College.”
+On that day, a camel and a number of sheep were sacrificed (i.e. slaughtered) inside the campus, and the meat was given away as charity (Karāma) to the poor and other people in the shape of a good-deed attempt to thank the grace of God that the college was upgraded.